Falcon-peregrinus/icecastle-extremetuxracer/README.md

-It's an ExtremeTuxRacer map in dvelopment.
+It's an ExtremeTuxRacer map in development.

-It's name is Icecastle and it features a castle build from ice and covered by snow.
+It's name is Icecastle and it features a castle built from ice and covered by snow.